 So overall, what's the best period tracking app?
 I don’t have anything against any of the apps I’ve discussed.
 They’re all great normal period trackers in different ways.
 While I don’t use a period calendar tracker myself, if I did, I would use Clue – that’s a personal preference.

 Based on my own needs, it's the best period tracker app I tested out.
 But that’s just a personal preference.
-Since all of these free period tracking apps cost nothing on iPhone and Android, I would suggest downloading them all and giving each one a try to see what you like best.
-Or, if you want to go analog to protect your date, download Kt's free printable period tracker.
+Since all of these free period tracking apps cost nothing on iPhone and Android, I would suggest downloading them all and giving each one a try to see what you and your teen like best.
+Or, if you want to go analog to protect your data, download Kt's free printable period tracker.